 Although financial services is GE's biggest segment, the company's raison d'etre has traditionally been its industrial products.
 The company has shuffled its organizational structure several times, but it's long-term goal is to specialize in industrial manufacturing.
 Currently, the company divides its operations across eight segments: GE Capital, Healthcare, Aviation, Power & Water, Oil & Gas, Home & Business Solutions, Energy Management, and Transportation.

 The appliance segment accounts for less than 10% of GE's overall revenues.
-In January 2016, the company agreed to sell its appliance business to China-based appliance manufacturer Qingdao Haier Co. for $5.4 billion (the deal was expected to close in mid-2016).
+In June 2016, the company sold its appliance business to China-based appliance manufacturer Qingdao Haier Co. for $5.6 billion.

 The company announced in mid-2015 that it would be selling its GE Capital business, which includes its banking, real estate, and leasing operations, to focus more on its core strengths.